 IT IS THEREFORE ORDERED that defendant's motion to dismiss (Doc.
-17) is granted in part and denied in part.
+16) is granted in part and denied in part.
 The motion is granted as to Counts III and V. The motion is also granted as to plaintiff's negligent hiring and retention claim in Count II, but denied as to plaintiff's negligent supervision claim in Count II, as well as Count IV.
+Finally, some of plaintiff's claims may be timebarred, consistent with the court's ruling in Part II.A. of this Memorandum and Order.